AP® Biology Exam Format: All You Need To Know

 Argumentation | 20–26% |

-You can read our article on how to approach AP Biology multiple choice questions to help you ace this section.
-The article also includes examples with step-by-step instructions on how to answer each question.
+You can read our article on how to approach AP Biology multiple-choice questions to help you ace this section.
+It includes examples with step-by-step instructions on how to answer each question.

 Free-Response Questions (FRQs)

-There are two kinds of free-response questions — long-answer and short-answer questions.
-This section has two long-answer questions and four short-answer questions.
-The long-answer questions are worth between 8 to 10 points each, while the short-answer questions are worth 4 points each.
+There are 2 types of free-response questions — long-answer and short-answer.
+The long-answer questions are worth 8 to 10 points each, while the short-answer questions are worth 4 points each.

 ---|---|---|